MarekPetr/BackupJob/README.md

 A python script [ziplogs.py](https://github.com/MarekPetr/BackupJob/blob/master/src/ziplogs.py) compresses regular files into gzip files.

 ### How it works
-1. The script appends an ordinal number suffix (.#) to files
+1. The script appends an ordinal number suffix (.#) to files or uses the existing one
 2. Each file is then compressed into a `gzip` file with the same suffix and saved in the same directory
 3. Original files are removed to free up drive space